Intent to Register Questions

 For a Specialization, the individual averages do not affect your progression in our modules.
 For current BMOS students, you must have a 65% cumulative overall average to progress.
 For students applying into Specialization, you must have a 70% on your last 5.0 courses, and a 65% cumulative overall average.

-For an Honors Double Major or Honors Specialization, the individual grades in your modular courses must be at least 60%, but your modular average must be at least 70%.
+For an Honours Double Major or Honours Specialization, the individual grades in your modular courses must be a minimum of 60%, and a modular average of at least 70%.

 What if I fail a class?
 Can any exceptions be made?